e2nIEE/pandapower-homepage/_pages/about.md

 <img src="{{"/assets/images/open_source_models.png" | relative_url }}" alt=""/>
 <figcaption>Comparison of open source electric model libraries <a href="https://doi.org/10.1109/TPWRS.2018.2829021" title="L. Thurner, A. Scheidler, F. Schäfer et al, pandapower - an Open Source Python Tool for Convenient Modeling, Analysis and Optimization of Electric Power Systems, IEEE Transactions on Power Systems, 2018.">[1]</a></figcaption>

+### Standard Type Libraries
+Lines and transformers have two different categories of parameters: parameters that depend on the specific element (e.g. the length of a line or the bus to which a transformer is connected to) and parameters that only depend on the type of line or transformer which is used (e.g. the rated power of a transformer or the resistance per kilometer line). \texttt{pandapower} includes a standard type library that allows the creation of lines and transformers using predefined basic standard type parameters.
+The user can either define individual standard types or use the predefined \texttt{pandapower} basic standard types for convenient definition of networks.

 ### Tabular Data Structure